rt416/website/content/home/about.md

 +++

 ## **Biography**
 I’m a Microsoft Research PhD Scholar in the Department of Computer Science, UCL.
-I’m supervised by Daniel C. Alexander of the Centre for Medical Image Computing and Dr Antonio Criminisi of Microsoft Research Cambridge.
+I’m supervised by [Daniel C. Alexander](http://www0.cs.ucl.ac.uk/staff/d.alexander/) of the Centre for Medical Image Computing and [Antonio Criminisi](https://www.microsoft.com/en-us/research/people/antcrim/) of Microsoft Research Cambridge.

 I am interested in developing high-performance algorithms which are more interpretable and safer to use in medical applications.
 I also hold passion for designing methods that can cheaply and reliably enhance the quality of medical image data.
 Our recent work on [Bayesian super-resolution](https://rt416.github.io/publication/biqt-rf/) proposes a method based on probabilistic CNN for enhancing dMR images while providing a reliability metric.